CloudLabsAI-Azure/azure-agents-control-plane/docs/LAB_MANUAL_BUILD_YOUR_OWN_AGENT.md

 The Azure Agents Control Plane is a comprehensive solution accelerator that secures, governs a control plane for agents.
 The following solution architecture diagram depicts the Azure Agents Control Plane runtime architecture:

 ![Agent Control Plane ](../runtime.svg)

+The diagram is read from left to right where callers like M365 Copilot or MCP‑compatible APIs invoke agents in the control plane.

 ### Why Azure as the Enterprise Control Plane?